RihardsVitols/Microphone-Calibration/README.md

 11. Now you can move one to code *001_....scd*.
 Some of the codes will take some time to process their tasks.

 ## Impulse Calibration
-This allowes you to run calibration process with out doing a recording of a reference microphone.
+This allows you to run calibration process without doing a recording of a reference microphone.
 We create 4 impulses 1 for each channel and then run them trough chosen A to B decoder.
 That will create us filters that we use in SuperCollider to calibrate your microphone.
-Don't forget that SuperCollider code paths are correct.
-I have added once from Senhiser if you are using those you can skip first N steps.
+Don't forget to check that paths in the SuperCollider code are correct.
+I have added once from Senhiser if you are using those you can skip first 2 steps.

-1.
+1. first run the code named createImpulses.scd, it will create 4 sound files
+2. created sound files needs to be converted from A to B format using converting software of your choice.
+I used Senhiser ambio plugin for Reaper software
+3. open SuperCollider code named convertAtoBWithImpulseFilters.scd.
+Check that all the paths are correct and run it
+4. enjoy your result

 ### Referneces